Jbwasse2/dotfiles/scripts/README.md

 compileLaTeX - When compiling bibs with PDFTex you need to also compile with bibtex and then pdfTex again and once more.
 This does that automatically.
 Input should be tex file to compile

+installFonts - Install .ttf files.
+Input can be a specific .ttf file or just running this in the folder with many .ttf files will install them all.
 ### Stuff I Don't Feel Like Remembering

 renderMD - Renders a markdown file into a pdf and puts the render in a "PDF" folder.
 Input should be name of markdown